farahasylah/farahasylah/README.md

 👩‍💻 Web developer with over 4 years of experience.
 Motivated problem solver that likes to learn and explore new technologies.
 Involved in every stage of web development and have delivered impactful websites for various industries.

 💼 I am looking for remote opportunities leading towards front end development that allow professional growth.<br>
-🌱 I’m currently learning MongoDB, Express, NodeJS stack<br>
+🌱 I’m currently learning Reactk<br>
 📫 Contact me: <a href="mailto:farahasylah@gmail.com" target="_blank" style="margin:2px 10px">✉️ Email</a>    <a href="https://www.linkedin.com/in/farahasylah/" target="_blank" style="margin: 2px 10px">👤 LinkedIn</a>

 ### My Knowledge & Skills